mjlemay/blumbotron/README.md

+# BLUMBOTRON
-# Tauri + React + Typescript
+## Tauri + React + Typescript

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This is an app to allow folks to easily create high score tables for their immersive events.

 ## Recommended IDE Setup